When her son started kindergarten at a public school in Berkeley, Calif., Marion Atherton just assumed that music would be part of his education.

 “I was sort of shocked,” said Atherton.
 “Here I am director of the Crowden Center, and my own children don’t have a music program?”

 Her son’s school was not alone: A 2008 study by the Center on Education Policy found a narrowing of school curricula had resulted in a significant shift away from arts and music programs nationwide: since 2001-2002, 16 percent of elementary school districts have reduced their instructional time in arts and music.
+Music programs in schools continue to be largely dependent on fundraising, and thus on the socioeconomic status of their communities.

 Such cuts to music education are particularly ironic given the growing body of research that underscores how music engages many of same areas of the brain involved in language processing, memory, and other critical thinking skills essential for academic success.
-Music also appeares to benefit kids socially and emotionally.
+Music also appears to benefit kids socially and emotionally.

 Here are seven areas where studies have shown the benefits of music to kids’ education and development:

-Math: If you’ve ever tried to read even a simple piece of music — or bang a drum in time to a beat, you know that music requires you to preform mathematical processes (like division) on the fly.
+If you’ve ever tried to read even a simple piece of music — or bang a drum in time to a beat, you know that music requires you to preform mathematical processes (like division) on the fly.
 But research has also shown a link between music education and success in school math.
 A study by The Royal Conservatory of Music in Canada, for example, concentrated on the effects of arts education on elementary school students, and found that students in the arts program “scored significantly higher on mathematical tests of computation and estimation” than did students in a control group.

-Self-Awareness: Dr. Frank Wilson, a neurologist and an authority on the relationship of hand use to human cognitive development, explains that the study of music teaches children to “self assess,” rather than to rely on external rewards.
+Dr. Frank Wilson, a neurologist and an authority on the relationship of hand use to human cognitive development, explains that the study of music teaches children to “self assess,” rather than to rely on external rewards.
 While much of our schooling focuses on grades and prizes, music can foster an internal motivation.
 The precision and attention required to play an instrument — the instant feedback loop that requires you to adjust your own performance — encourages an “ongoing surveillance of yourself,” Wilson says.
 “It leads you to become a critic of your own work, to not be satisfied with anything less than achieving what it was you intended to do.”

-Academic success: With all the benefits that music brings to kids’ language, math, memory and self-assessment, it’s little surprise that there is a strong correlation between music and general academic success.
+With all the benefits that music brings to kids’ language, math, memory and self-assessment, it’s little surprise that there is a strong correlation between music and general academic success.
 Studies have shown that students in music programs scored higher in English and math than students who had no music at all, and high school students with music training scored higher than their non-musical peers on the SAT, according to the College Board.
 A 1994 survey even found that music majors, as a group, had the highest acceptance rate to medical school.

 Bringing music back to schools